Last revised: February 15, 2023

 One of their special events is the annual "Pumpkin Patch Express" allowing the kids to ride out and pick up a pumpkin for Halloween.
 Please visit their website for more information.

 No events known.

 Tennessee Valley Railroad: The Tennessee Valley Railroad Museum is mainly a tourist railroad and has been in service since 1969, operating a six-mile round trip near Chattanooga.
-Their popular "Halloween Eerie Express" runs during several weekends in October and includes decorations, games, story-telling, and much more.
+Their popular "Halloween Eerie Express" runs during October and includes decorations, games, story-telling, and much more.

 Texas State Railroad: The Texas State Railroad is perhaps the state's most popular tourist train operating steam locomotives and a vintage diesel locomotive.
 The "Pumpkin Patch Express" is hosted during the fall where the kids can pick out their favorite pumpkin, enjoy games, and dress in their favorite costume for the occasion.